 The festivities in honor of the patron saint, Nossa Senhora Mãe de Deus, occur on the first weekend of September.
 The celebrations in honor of Corpo de Deus also highlight this first settlement.
 Many emigrants visit the town during these times of the year to spend the festivals with family.
 Other summer festivals and carnival dances, such as the green and yellow ball, attract residents from all over the island and visitors to the beloved village of Povoação.

 Additionally, Povoação is well-known for its typical sweet: “Fofas da Povoação”.
 A local created this recipe and passed it down to the family.
-The dough, resembling that of a éclair, contains fennel and allows for filling with lemon or vanilla.
+The dough, resembling that of an éclair, contains fennel and allows for filling with lemon or vanilla.
 A drizzle of chocolate finishes it off with an extra sweet touch.

 Fauna & Flora